confluentinc/ksql/docs/operate-and-deploy/installation/server-config/security.md

 mechanisms, starting with plain text.
 Copy any of the password encrypted lines onto the password file.

-The roles names are defined next to the encrypted password.
+The role names are defined next to the encrypted password.
 These are used by the `LoginModule` to map users to roles.

 Here's an example of the password file: